Letter of Instruction for Training (Burro Canyon Shoot Park) Apr 28, 2015 21:08:56 GMT -8 theokami and bkelso1960 like this

 Courses of Fire and Learning Objectives:

-• Engage target from the standing position with misfires
+• Engage targets from the urban prone position

 • At least three (3) magazines but more recommended.